Freedom Flotilla II: Israel

 Israeli military sources told Israeli newspapers on 27 June 2011 that some radical elements among flotilla members intended to kill soldiers who tried to board their vessels, and had equipped themselves with bags of sulfur to throw at soldiers.
 Multiple newspapers reported the statements.
 Alex Fishman, dean of Israeli military correspondents, criticized these claims and said "There isn't a shred of substance to the report that extremist elements will put up violent resistance to IDF soldiers aboard the flotilla.
 Neither is there any clear information regarding deadly weapons on any of the ships".
-He said that it can be assumed that this is considered a possibility by defense forces, along with many other scenarios, but was improperly turned into a definitive fact.
+He said that it can be assumed that this is considered a possibility by defense forces, along with a number of other scenarios, but was improperly turned into a definitive fact.
 Anonymous Israeli cabinet members described this information as "political spin", saying that information concerning violent resistance had not been presented to them.
 However, Strategic Affairs Minister Moshe Ya'alon later said that reports from army sources that flotilla participants were planning lethal violence were accurate.
 Similarly, Israel's Prime Minister's Office replied that the materials issued by the IDF spokesman are based on reliable intelligence assessments.

 On the same day, Israel's Government Press Office issued a letter to foreign journalists, warning them that participating in the upcoming flotilla sailing to Gaza could result in them being barred from Israel for up to 10 years.
 The letter was signed by GPO director Oren Helman.
 The decision was rescinded by Prime Minister Benjamin Netanyahu the following day, along with a statement that journalists would be invited onto Israeli naval vessels.
 The Foreign Press Association welcomed the reversal.

 On 27 June Israeli Foreign Minister Avigdor Lieberman stated that flotilla participants are "terror activists, seeking to create provocation and looking for blood", and that Israel plans to "deal with the flotilla properly".
 He added that the majority of those who had planned to join the flotilla now understand that those who wish to help can do this through legal means.

 On 28 June, a YouTube video of a man called "Marc" who claims to be an activist denied from boarding the flotilla on account of his homosexuality was exposed to be a hoax.
 The man in the video was discovered to be Omer Gershon, an Israeli entrepreneur and public relations expert.
 The video was tweeted by an intern in Prime Minister Netanyahu's office.
 The intern said he did not know that the video was a hoax, and that he posted the video on his own private Twitter account, not on behalf of the government.